-Congresswoman Ann Kirkpatrick Taking Leave of Office To Enter Alcohol Recovery Treatment
+Congresswoman Ann Kirkpatrick taking leave of office to enter alcohol recovery treatment

 Kirkpatrick’s 2020 campaign manager, Michael Sheridan, said Kirkpatrick remained committed to running for reelection this year.

 “Congresswoman Kirkpatrick is very grateful for all the outreach and support she’s received,” Sheridan said.
-“Ann wants her constituents to know that she is standing by them 100% and fully intends to run for reelection this fall and hopes to earn the support of all voters across her district.”
+“Ann wants her constituents to know that she is standing by them 100 percent and fully intends to run for reelection this fall and hopes to earn the support of all voters across her district.”

 Two of Kirkpatrick’s potential Republican opponents wished her well in her effort at recovery.